- Primary FRCA Teaching days

 4. Advertising.
 Rota writers will appreciate advance notice of dates (even if you can’t provide a programme at this point), to enable departments to release as many post-fellowship trainees as possible.
 When the date of the study day has been arranged email Julie Flowers, who will put the date on the website together with the topic and send details to trainees in the School weekly newsletter.

 There is a new region wide intensive care teaching programme open for all to attend.
 The sessions run on Tuesdays and will be hosted by BRI, North Bristol, Gloucester/Cheltenham and RUH.
 A full programme is available under the Events Tab.
 The programme is matched to the new FICM syllabus and will run twice a year.
 It will cover topics required for those sitting the EDIC and FICM exams and will also cover the ICU elements of the final FRCA.
-Following attendance at an ICM Teaching Day, can you please complete and return the ICM Teaching Day Feedback Form to Dr Christopher Bourdeaux, Consultant in ICU, Bristol Royal Infirmary.

 There are many courses run at the Bristol Simulation Centre aimed at anaesthetists.
 These include: